What is a manufacturing execution system (MES)?

 Shipping – The glasses are shipped off to the customer

-From the production routing example, you can see that the final stages of manufacturing your products will be packaging and shipment.
+The production routing example shows that the final stages of manufacturing your products will be packaging and shipment.
 However, without planning the route beforehand, getting to this stage will be delayed by your items getting lost on the shop floor.

-PRO TIP: Routing manufacturing determines how your product gets from A to B on your shop floor, but you still need to calculate manufacturing lead times and figure out a master production schedule.
-Check out our huge breakdown of what is manufacturing to maximize your business’s performance.
+Pro tip: Routing manufacturing determines how your product gets from A to B on your shop floor, but you still need to calculate manufacturing lead times and figure out a master production schedule.
+Check out this huge breakdown of what is manufacturing to maximize your business’s performance.

-Katana is an ERP manufacturing software specifically developed for scaling manufacturers looking to grow their business.
+Katana cloud manufacturing software is specifically developed for SMB manufacturers looking to grow their businesses.

 It helps you do this with features such as:

-Autonomously updates and saves inventory movement in real-time, helping you manage: raw materials, finished goods, and work-in-progress (WIP) tracking.
+Automatically updates and saves inventory movement in real time, helping you manage:

 Access your e-commerce orders or generate an invoice for your accounting software, all from one platform.